Predictive maintenance allows operators and users of industrial infrastructures and rail networks to obtain real-time information on their assets.

 Predictive maintenance is opposed to corrective maintenance, which is based on a model of repairing and replacing defective elements .

-Predictive maintenance is also opposed to preventive maintenance.
+In addition, it is also opposed to preventive maintenance.
 Preventive maintenance requires additional work by operators to identify a failure model by comparing the equipment’s behaviour with a business reference system.

 Expected savings through predictive maintenance